andrewsunglaekim/wdi_dc5_instructors/w03/projects/battleship.md

 ## Requirements

-- The locations of the ships and torpedoes should be stored in a database.
+- The player should be able to quit the command line and resume their game later.
 - The player should be able to clear the board and start a new game.
 - The player should be able to see their score and number of turns taken.
 - The player should be able to see where (s)he placed torpedoes, and whether each torpedo was a hit or miss.

 ## Bonus